backstage/backstage/.changeset/rare-pens-exist.md

 '@backstage/cli': patch
 ---

-Enable to print the config schema non merged with the `--no-merged` flag
+Enable to print the config schema not merged with the `--no-merge` flag